YoyPa/isw/README.md

   -s S S                ┬ set a single value into EC
                         ├ replace 1st S with ADDRESS in hexadecimal (0x00)
                         └ replace 2nd S with VALUE   in decimal     (00)

+  -t T                  ┬ set the battery charging treshold
+                        └ replace T with a NUMBER between 20 and 100 (٪)

   -u USB, --usb USB     ┬ set usb backlight level
                         └ replace USB with off, half OR full